EVOLUTION TREKS PERU

 When is the busiest time in Machu Picchu?

-June, July, and August are also good months to travel to Machu Picchu.
-However, these are by far the busiest months of the tourist season.
+June, July, and August are are by far the busiest months of the tourist season.
+However, the offer perfect weather conditions and magnificent blue skies.

 Winter in the Andes (Summer in the Northern hemisphere) is the most crowded time of the year, with thousands of people coming from the United States, Canada, and other European countries during their summer vacations.